emadbakry/global/README.md

 # global

-this is global repo for many websites, do not edit it or remove it.
+this is global repo for many websites, do not edit it or remove it. ok?